-Some Indian vegetarian (jeera daal, aaloo-jeera), chicken curries and rice dishes (biriyani, pulao) use cumin on regualr basis.
-The spice is also fovored in the Middle East, especially in meat and rice dishes.
+Some Indian vegetarian (jeera daal, aaloo-jeera), chicken curries and rice dishes (biryani, pulao) use cumin on a regualr basis.
+The spice is also a fovorite in the Middle East, especially in meat and rice dishes.

-In India and Pakistan, cumin seeds employed extensively in the food industry in the preparations of candies, condiments, appetizers and soft-drinkks (jal-jeera, aam panna, etc).
+In India and Pakistan, cumin seeds employed extensively in the food industry in the preparations of candies, condiments, appetizers and soft drinks (Jal-jeera, aam panna, etc.).

 Black cumin (kala-jeera) seeds are popular spice ingredients in Persian and Mughlai cuisine.

 Cumin seeds should be used in limited amounts as food.
-Too much spices in the food can cause gastrointestinal irritation, indigeston, and stomach ulcers.(Medical disclaimer).
+Too many spices in the food can cause gastrointestinal irritation, indigestion, and stomach ulcers.(Medical disclaimer).

 <<-Backto Healthy Spices from Cumin.
 Please visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.